Domestic Systemically Important Banks

 Approach to D-SIB supervision in the Isle of Man

-• A deep and thorough understanding of the recovery planning, resolution planning and resolution strategy for the D-SIB, both at a local and a group level.
+• The requirement to have a deep and thorough understanding of the recovery planning, resolution planning and resolution strategy.

 The supervision strategy of an individual D-SIB may be differentiated between a branch of an overseas bank and a bank incorporated in the Isle of Man.

-For banks incorporated in the Isle of Man assessed as D-SIBs, the Authority may set capital buffers of between 0% and 2.5% of a bank’s risk weighted assets, such buffers to be met by common equity tier 1 capital.
-The Authority will start to discuss and set any HLA requirements with such D-SIBs in 2018 with the following transitional arrangements applying:-
+For banks incorporated in the Isle of Man assessed as D-SIBs, the Authority may set additional capital buffers of between 0% and 2.5% of a bank’s risk weighted assets, such buffers to be met by common equity tier 1 capital.

 Authority Consultation Papers and associated information